klaus-kramer/agent-minimal/README.md

 - Zero runtime dependencies - No Python, no Node, no Docker – just the binary + a `.gguf` file
 - Portable single binary - The CLI is a thin client; the library is the product
 - Fully offline - Runs entirely without internet access
-- ~5 MB footprint - Minimal codebase, no bloat
+- ~5 MB footprint - Minimal codebase

 ## ai-assistant-tools inside (in agent-minimal type /tools):
 - read_file: Read the content of a file (e.g. read file LICENSE.txt)